Trilmatic/npm-file-input/README.md

 * [Documentation](#documentation)

 ## General Info
-This project is a VUEJS @3 form input component that can hande file draging, validation and more.
+This project is a VUEJS @3 form file input component that can hande file draging, validation and more.

 ## Setup